Last Updated on Oct 18, 2022 by Aradhana Gotur

 High beta stocks are usually issued by high-risk companies

-High beta stocks are typically those issued by small and midcap companies and are thus perceived to be risky.
-This is because companies having larger balance sheets or more physical assets are generally in a better position to survive economic disruptions than those with smaller balance sheets.
-As such, the risk associated with high beta stocks may accelerate in times of economic turmoil and eat into your returns.
+Generally, small and midcap companies have a higher beta and are thus perceived to be risky.
+This is because companies having smaller balance sheets or fewer physical assets are more prone to economic disruptions than those with larger balance sheets.
+As such, the risk associated with a high beta stock can accelerate in times of economic turmoil and eat into your returns.

 A note on small and midcap companies

 Small and midcap companies are sensitive to macroeconomic factors.
 Therefore, any ongoing problem in the economy can almost immediately impact these stocks.
 Typically, such companies are risky businesses.
 They offer products that are in high demand and generate high turnover.
 Though their balance sheets are not large, the efficiency of their operations and internal management aid their growth and attract investors.

 How to interpret the beta value of a stock?

 Assign the benchmark index representing the overall stock market beta of 1.
 So if the beta value of a particular stock is higher than 1, it is more volatile than the overall market, which means that its price moves too frequently.
 And so it is considered relatively riskier.
 In contrast, a stock beta value lower than 1 is considered less volatile versus the market.
 Since such a stock is more stable, it is less risky.
 Here are three points that will help you make sense of beta in a better way.

 Suppose Nifty 50 has a beta of 1.
 Here’s how to use a particular stock’s beta can be interpreted: